Welcome to today's edition of the Rush 24-7 podcast.

 Amen.

-Phrase straight Doomed.
+Doomed.

-Um the uh the uh prayer is derived from phrases in the Quran.
+The prayer is derived from phrases in the Quran.

 Well, the Islamic understanding is the straight path is Islam.

-Uh those who have earned Allah's anger are Jews.
+Those who have earned Allah's anger are Jews.

 Those who have gone astray are Christians.

-The Democrats with their heads bowed, Amen, they say.
+The Democrats, with their heads bowed, amen, they say.

 But to bow your head and to say amen to the worldwide conversion of everyone to Islam, doesn't that go just a little bit farther?

-Um so the um the Christians, of course, have been led astray.
+So the Christians, of course, have been led astray.

-And um the Jews have incurred the curse.
+And the Jews have incurred the curse.

-Uh but they certainly didn't try, and I don't think Christians have ever tried to forcibly convert people to Christianity.
+But they certainly didn't try, and I don't think Christians have ever tried to forcibly convert people to Christianity.

 But on the other hand, can I look at the other side of the ledger?

-There have been a movie about this and so forth.
+There'd been a movie about this and so forth.

 This is where I learned most of my history, as most Californians do, you know, from movies.

-So I I got all that, but then I kind of remembered something else that I might have read in a book, you know, someplace, someday, I don't know, way back, that the Muslims uh got the holy land by conquering it in the first place, that it was Christian and Jewish before that.
+But then I kind of remembered something else that I might have read in a book someplace someday, I don't know, way back, that the Muslims got the Holy Land by conquering it in the first place.

 I guess that part doesn't get mentioned now.